-• The accountability: few mechanisms show how public feedback influences scientific work.
+- The accountability: few mechanisms show how public feedback influences scientific work (Krause & Schupp, 2019)

-• Disconnected outcomes: changes in public opinion rarely translate into changes in scientific assumptions.
+- Disconnected outcomes: shifts in public opinion rarely translate into changes in assumptions within scientific work.

-• Instrumental use of arts: museum formats are treated as communication tools rather than data‑gathering environments.
+- Instrumental use of non-traditional practices: artistic/museum formats are treated as communication tools rather than legitimate data gathering environments.
+If arts are treated as “auxiliary,” co-production can become superficial (Kasumovic, 2025).

 The project addresses these gaps through three nodes: